Education • Training • Certification

 TCTA wanted to provide quick and clear guidance as to the official process according to D.P.S.

-- To renew any license with DPS you must go online using the DPS T.O.P.S website, renew you license(s), and pay the fee no less than 30 days prior to the expiration date listed on your license.
+- To renew any license with DPS you must go online using the Texas DPS T.O.P.S website, renew you license(s), and pay the fees to DPS no less than 30 days prior to the expiration date listed on your license.

 - If you do not renew your licenses on time you will have to pay a late fee to DPS and you cannot work security on expired licenses.